-Your CHP+ coverage ends the first time one of these things happens:
+Your CHP+ coverage will end if one of these things happens:

 - You withhold details on your application or forms (commit fraud or misrepresent material facts).
 Or you are dishonest and try to gain a financial or material advantage. - You permanently move outside of Colorado. - You or your representative send a letter to cancel your coverage.
-This should be sent to either the Colorado Department of Health Care Policy and Financing (HCPF) or to Colorado Access CHP+.
-Coverage will stop at the end of the next month from the date we get the letter.

-- You are unable to have a good patient-provider relationship with your health care providers.
+This should be sent to the Colorado Department of Health Care Policy and Financing (HCPF).
+Coverage will stop at the end of the next month from the date they get the letter. - You are unable to have a good patient-provider relationship with your health care providers.
 This means things like not showing up for scheduled appointments.
 It also means not meeting other member responsibilities. - You are disruptive or abusive.
 Also, if you make it hard to have normal business operations at Colorado Access.
 Or at your provider's office.
 Or if you pose a physical threat to your provider or our staff. - You get other health insurance.
-If you get other insurance, or are found to have other insurance, Colorado's Department of Health Care Policy and Financing will be notified.
+If you get other insurance, or are found to have other insurance, HCPF will be notified.
 Your CHP+ coverage will also end. - You are not eligible for the program.
 This would be based on the eligibility rules in the Children's Basic Health Plan. - You turn 19 years old.
 CHP+ coverage ends on the last day of the month of your 19th birthday.
 This does not happen if you are enrolled in the prenatal care program. - You die.